-Like all Part IB courses, there will be three hours of timetabled lectures per week.
-However, while two of these lectures will be very similar to those in other subjects, and will concentrate upon introducing new theory, the other lecture each week will be a computing lecture, showing how this theory can be implemented on a computer.
-Lectures will also be supplemented by a three-hour weekly practical class, allowing further practice in computational techniques.
-Part of the time in practical classes will be devoted to allowing you to work on a portfolio of mini-projects, running through the Michaelmas and Lent terms.
-These are formally assessed and allow you to engage with more extensive/detailed analyses.
-And of course, like the mathematics course you studied in Part IA, example sheets of questions will be provided for discussion in supervisions (although in Part IB some of these questions may require computer programming to answer).
+Like all Part IB courses, there are three hours of timetabled lectures per week.
+Lectures will also be supplemented by a three-hour weekly practical class and supervisions from skilled staff and Postdocs from across the whole University.
+Like the mathematics course you studied in Part IA, example sheets of questions will be provided for discussion in supervisions (although in Part IB some of these questions may require computer programming to answer).